-Roofing including roof space Repair category 2 Notes There are valley gutters.
-These can be problematic (especially within older buildings), and maintenance should be undertaken regularly.
-Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
+Roofing including roof space

+Repair category 2

+Notes Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
-Regular maintenance should be anticipated particularly after adverse weather conditions.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
-Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.

-Roofing including roof space

-Repair category 2

-Notes The flat bitumen felt roof covering over the stairwell will have a a limited life expectancy and can fail without warning.
+It is understood that the roof is regularly inspected externally by a local roofing contractor and further information can be obtained provided by the seller.
+The flat bitumen felt roof covering to the main extension and stairwell will have a limited life expectancy and can fail without warning.
+This is understood to have been replaced in 2008.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor will be able to provide further advice.
+A